 Florence is but a small village defined by four large squares located on the north side of the Arno; Piazza Signoria, Piazza di Santa Croce, Piazza del Duomo, and Piazza della Repubblica.
-In Roman times, this was the location of the cities forum.
+In Roman times, this was the location of the city’s forum.
 Yes, Florence has existed back until at least Roman times.
-Via Cassia, an ancient Roman road still used today crossed through ancient Florence.
+Via Cassia, an ancient Roman road still used today, crossed through ancient Florence.

-Later this square became the city’s ghetto which the city removed during the Renaissance and as a result, it became a more prominent commercial square.
-Finally, when Italy unified under “the Italian Unification” Florence became the capital of Italy for a brief period from 1865-71.
-Florence was the capital of Italy long enough to see somo substantial public works projects including this square.
+Later this square became the city’s ghetto which the city removed during the Renaissance, and as a result, it became a more prominent commercial square.
+Finally, when Italy unified under “the Italian Unification,” Florence became the capital of Italy for a brief period from 1865-71.
+Florence was the capital of Italy long enough to see some substantial public works projects, including this square.

 Many palaces, shops, and even structures of significance saw their end to make room for the square.
-This upset locals but the nail in the coffin is the plaque inagurating the square.
-It translates in English to, “The ancient center of the city restored from age-old squalor to new life.”
+This upset locals but the nail in the coffin is the plaque inaugurating the square.
+It translates in English to “The ancient center of the city restored from age-old squalor to new life.”

 9. Sunset in Piazzale Michelangelo

-Have you ever seen one of those incredible pictures of Florence and the Duomo and wonder where it came from?
+Have you ever seen one of those incredible pictures of Florence and the Duomo and wondered where it came from?
 The answer is Piazzale Michelangelo.
-Named after the famed Renaissance sculptor himself with a replica of David out of Bronze in the center.
+Named after the famed Renaissance sculptor himself, with a replica of David out of Bronze in the center.

 Location: Piazzale Michelangelo